Springdale Tornado Relief Drive | How to donate

 The entire 5NEWS team will be at the site on Wednesday, including a few special guests.

-You can also donate online.
-Please check back Wednesday for a direct link.
+You can also make a monetary donation online by following this link.

 Below is a look at some of the damage from the storm.